 Adding up all the time, even though you are only spending 15 to 20 minutes actually training your Aussie, training sessions including the pre-training exercise and post-training play can be about an hour.

 Redirect for Good Habits

-Australian shepherds are highly intelligent dogs and require routine intellectual stimulation.
-Another great way to train your Aussie and break away from the constant formula of command, perform, treat, click; is to incorporate all of them into a game.
+Australian shepherds are highly intelligent dogs and require intellectual stimulation.
+A great way to train your Aussie and break away from the constant formula of command, perform, treat, and click; is to incorporate all of them into a game.
 Not only will it lead to less training fatigue from your Aussie but less training fatigue from yourself.